aws-solutions-library-samples/guidance-for-multi-agent-orchestration-langgraph-on-aws/README.md

 # LangGraph Multi-Agent Deployment

-A multi-agent customer support system using LangGraph and AWS Bedrock.
+A multi-agent customer support system using LangGraph and AWS Bedrock, deployed on AWS with ECS Fargate and Aurora Serverless v2.

 ## Features